Scoubi/BloodSOCer/README.md

 ## Requirements

 - Python 3.8+
+- BloodHound server running (default: `http://127.0.0.1:8080`)

+## Optional
 - BloodHound API credentials (Token ID and Token Key)
-- BloodHound server running (default: `http://127.0.0.1:8080`)
+    - If you do not supply API Keys, BloodSOCer won't be able to
+        - U/L the data generated (but you can u/l it manually in the UI)
+        - Create the Custom Cyphers for this project (but you can u/l them manually in the UI)
+        - Set custom icons

 ## Installation